 The Asia-Pacific Housing Forum is a sector conference organized by Habitat for Humanity, with strategic support from Cities Alliance, the International Federation of Red Cross and Red Crescent Societies and UN-Habitat.
-The Forum gathers under one roof major stakeholders engaged in seeking solutions to affordable housing issues and promotes living in decent housing as a driver of economic growth.
+The Forum gathers major stakeholders under one roof, to engage in seeking solutions to affordable housing issues, and promote living in decent housing as a driver of economic growth.

-Bringing together over 3,400 practitioners and experts from more than 52 countries since its first edition in 2010, the Asia-Pacific Housing Forum has consolidated its position as a leading event for the development of partnerships and solutions to the current challenges and advancements in shelter issues across Asia-Pacific region, while also focusing on urbanization, resilience and financing for low-income populations.
+Bringing over 3,400 practitioners and experts from more than 52 countries together since its first edition in 2010, the Asia-Pacific Housing Forum has consolidated its position as a leading event for the development of partnerships and solutions to the current challenges and advancements in shelter issues across Asia-Pacific region.
+It also focuses on urbanization, resilience and financing for low-income populations.

 Themes for the Asia-Pacific Housing Forum align with major global initiatives for poverty alleviation and sustainable development.
-In recent times, the initiatives are the Sustainable Development Goals and New Urban Agenda that addresses specific objectives for adequate, safe and affordable, housing.
+In recent times, the initiatives are the Sustainable Development Goals and New Urban Agenda that address specific objectives for adequate, safe and affordable housing.